boraseoksoon/BSZoomGridScrollView/README.md

     }()

     ///
-    // prepare any image array to feed to BSZoomGridScrollViewController.
+    // prepare any item array to feed to BSZoomGridScrollViewController.
     ///
     private var imagesToZoom: [UIImage] = {
         var images = [UIImage]()